TrellixVulnTeam/swahilipython_SCMU/Doc/library/bdb.rst

 .. exception:: BdbQuit

-   Exception raised by the :class:`Bdb` class for quitting the debugger.
+   Exception raised by the :class:`Bdb` kundi for quitting the debugger.

 The :mod:`bdb` module also defines two classes:

 .. class:: Breakpoint(self, file, line, temporary=0, cond=None, funcname=None)

-   This class implements temporary breakpoints, ignore counts, disabling and (re-)enabling, and conditionals.
+   This kundi implements temporary breakpoints, ignore counts, disabling and (re-)enabling, and conditionals.

    Breakpoints are indexed by number through a list called :attr:`bpbynumber` and by ``(file, line)`` pairs through :attr:`bplist`.
-The former points to a single instance of class :class:`Breakpoint`.
+The former points to a single instance of kundi :class:`Breakpoint`.
 The latter points to a list of such instances since there may be more than one breakpoint per line.

    When creating a breakpoint, its associated filename should be in canonical